binaryeq/bineq-api/README.md

 expect this folder as input.
 The core API is defined in a single class `io.github.bineq.datasets.DataSet`, it has a method to read records from an oracle in the benchmark as stream.

-The various benchmark oracles are represented by classes `io.github.bineq.datasets.EQ*` and `io.github.bineq.datasets.NEQ*`.
+The various benchmark oracles are represented by classes `io.github.bineq.datasets.EQ*` (equivalence oracles) and `io.github.bineq.datasets.NEQ*` (non-equivalent oracles), respectively.

 The project uses Maven to build, the command is `mvn test`.